alelom/python-package-folder/README.md

 # Build with a specific dependency group from parent pyproject.toml
 python-package-folder --version "0.1.0" --dependency-group "dev" --publish pypi

+# If subfolder has its own pyproject.toml, it will be used automatically
+# (package-name and version arguments are ignored in this case)
+cd src/integration/my_package  # assuming my_package/pyproject.toml exists
+python-package-folder --publish pypi
 ```

 **Dependency Groups**: When building a subfolder, you can specify a dependency group from the parent `pyproject.toml` to include in the subfolder's build configuration.
 This allows subfolders to inherit specific dependencies from the parent project: